 If you plan your finances well, book some really cool budget stays like family hostels, homestays, eat local, cook when you can, and take public transport, you will end up saving a lot for more expensive treats such as children’s amusement parks, museums, car rentals and shopping.

-Budget travel doesn’t have to be drab or measly, it be an extremely exciting if planned well.
+Budget travel doesn’t have to be drab or measly, it is extremely exciting if planned well.
 Sometimes we allow ourselves a luxury holiday where we go all out on stays and experiences, but we seem to enjoy travelling like locals more so a big thumbs up to budget travels with kids.

 Who says that babies can’t bunk in backpacking hostel beds?
 Picture credits: Deenaz Raisinghani